cloudfoundry/cfar-proposals/Proposal Using Github Issues Workflow/README.md

   * Update issue with content
   * Add status label
   * Add labels for teams which have a dependency on the proposal
-* **Select Projects “Done in CFAR Proposals”.
+  * **Select Projects “CFAR Proposals”.
 This is IMPORTANT since we need to be in the right project in order for the CFAR Project Board to automatically pick up issues created.**
+  * Create a milestone.
+Without it, your propsoal would not be moved automatically to 'In Progress' column on the CFAR Project Board
 * As proposal cycles through the different possible phases, please update status label to accurately reflect the current progress